Gluten Free Cornbread Recipe | Pan Cooked

 Fill a cup of milk with crumbled cornbread.

-But if you are going to use it with milk, don’t add salt while cooking the cornbread.
+But if you use it with milk, don’t add salt while cooking the cornbread.

 4. Vegetable Cornbread

-Fry your favorite vegetables such as eggplant, zucchini, peppers, potatoes.
+Fry your favorite vegetables such as eggplant, zucchini, peppers, and potatoes.

 Mix 1 clove of garlic with Plain Greek yogurt.

-Arrange the vegetables on the bottom of the plate, pour the garlic yogurt on it.
+Arrange the vegetables on the bottom of the plate and pour the garlic yogurt on it.

 Fill the top layer with crumbled cornbread.